EmbeddedTester/fixturefinder-pairing/README.md

 # fixturefinder-pairing
-Repo for the pairing task at CAST 2018
+Repo for TestBash Germany 2019